 News and Announcements

-- Our next Engineering Writing Brown Bag is on October 23, from 12-1 in EGA 232.
-We will be joined by Dr. Katie Malcolm from CTL to discuss techniques for teaching writing to our linguistically diverse classes.
+- Our next Engineering Writing Brown Bag is on November 9, from 12-1 in EGA 232.
+We will be joined by Dr. Ken Yasuhara from CELT to discuss techniques for promoting learning through reflection in writing assignments.

 - Teaching a lab this year?
 Contact us to join the Lab/Writing Faculty Community mailing list, resource share, and quarterly meeting.